OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 - gRPC port (default 8001) is for service mesh control plane connection.
 - TCP port (default 8002) is for the connection with SDK.

-To get the full list of all supported parameters, use the `-h` flag alongside the `media_proxy` call:
+To get the full list of all supported parameters, use the `-h` flag:

 ```bash
 media_proxy -h
 ```
-which should print a similar usage information:
+which should print the usage information:
 ```text
 Usage: media_proxy [OPTION]
 -h, --help              Print this help and exit.